 \section{Introduction}

-\IEEEPARstart{C}{ontacts} are central to most manipulation tasks as they provide additional dexterity to robots to interact with their environment~\cite{mason2018toward}.
+\IEEEPARstart{C}{ontacts} are central to most manipulation tasks as they can provide additional dexterity to robots to interact with their environment~\cite{mason2018toward}.
 It is desirable that a robot should be able to interact with unknown objects in unknown environments during operation and thus achieve generalizable manipulation.
-Robust planning for frictional interaction with objects with uncertain physical properties could be challenging as the mechanical stability of the object depends on these physical properties.
+However, designing systems which can achieve such behavior is difficult.
+Such behavior requires that a robot should be able to reason about and generate plans that are robust to uncertainties arising from a variety of different reasons.
+Robust planning for frictional interaction with objects with uncertain physical properties is challenging as the mechanical stability of the object depends on these physical properties.
 Inspired by this problem, we consider the task of robust pivoting manipulation in this paper.
 The pivoting task considered in this paper requires that the slipping contact be maintained at the two external contact points which presents unique challenges for robust planning.
-We are interested in ensuring mechanical stability via friction to compensate for uncertainty in the physical properties (e.g., mass, Center of Mass (CoM) location, coefficient of friction, etc.) of the objects during manipulation.
-We present a formulation and an optimization technique that can solve robust manipulation trajectories for the proposed pivoting manipulation.
+We are interested in ensuring mechanical stability via friction to compensate for uncertainty in the physical properties (e.g., physical parameters, coefficient of friction, contact location.) of the objects during manipulation.
+We present a novel formulation and an optimization technique that can solve robust manipulation trajectories for manipulation problems.